GSA-TTS/identity-handbook/_articles/incident-response-checklist.md

 **By Role**
 * Situation Lead (SL)
-  * Wellbeing of group monitored, including self (Tired and stressed humans make poor decisions)
+  * Well-being of group monitored, including self (Tired and stressed humans make poor decisions)
+  * Keeps situation room clean - Non-responders need to move elsewhere
   * Rotations of all roles planned and performed to prevent any responder spending more than 3 hours in role
 * Technical Lead (TL)
   * Lead technical response till issue is remediated
   * **OR** role is handed off
 * Comms Lead (CL)
-  * Regular updates to interested parties provided
+  * **Every 30 minutes or when status changes** - Regular updates to interested parties provided
-  * StatusPage updated as status changes
+  * **Every 30 minutes or when status changes** - StatusPage updated
 * Scribe (SC)
   * Ensure a timeline of significant events is recorder in the #login-situation Slack channel
-  * Relay information to help someone NOT in the war room who wants to understand the incident
+  * Relay technical information to help someone NOT in the war room who wants to understand the incident

 Upon remediation:
 * Signaled end of incident in #login-situation once remediated
+* Statuspage updated once confident that issue is remediated

 ## Retrospect